 “Would you please tell him that instead of presents this year I want my family back?”

 Home Alone is a Christmas classic.
-Apart from the obvious reference to the events occurring during the Christmas holidays, the idea of family gains precedence in this film.
-The background score along with the choir singing delicate, melodious carols usher in the spirit of Christmas and the general yearning to be with loved ones.
-A the same time, the film begins with the older siblings pestering Kevin to the point of him not wanting a family to him finally realising its importance.
+Apart from the obvious reference to the events occurring during the festive holidays, the idea of family gains precedence in this film.
+The background score, along with the choir singing delicate, melodious carols usher in the spirit of Christmas and the general yearning to be with loved ones.
+A the same time, the movie begins with the older siblings pestering Kevin to the point of him not wanting a family to him finally realising its importance.
 Kevin saunters through the streets, looking at families brimming with chatter, joy and cheer, the sad look on his face is captured by the camera.
 Marley and Kevin form an unlikely friendship as they both repent their actions and the lost chance with their families.
 The union, in the end, warms our sappy hearts.
 The beautifully decorated neighbourhood and the snowed-in driveways add to the atmospheric beauty of the film.
-Even John Candy’s role as a supporting actor function as the harbinger of holiday cheer as he and his group of polka musicians give Kate a ride to Chicago when the flights are not available.
+Even John Candy’s role as a supporting actor functions as the harbinger of holiday cheer as he and his group of polka musicians give Kate a ride to Chicago when the flights are not available.